Horbenkodev/hugo-blog/content/posts/how-to-create-a-dating-website/index.md

 categories:
   - business
 industries: []
+questionary:
+  - question: What is a dating website?
+    answer: It is a web solution that helps people to find potential partners for building romantic relationships based on their common interests, preferences, location, and other parameters.
+  - question: How does a dating website match people?
+    answer: There can be different approaches to choosing candidates that will be demonstrated to a user.
+But usually, it works with predictions made by algorithms.
+In other words, a website tries to create a list of people who will be liked by users.
+It can be done based on the indicated interests or previously made choices.
 ---
 Do you know what are the most popular ways people meet their love?
 While such options as "through friends" or "at work" are still rather common, already in 2019 Stanford sociologist Michael Rosenfeld [revealed](https://news.stanford.edu/2019/08/21/online-dating-popular-way-u-s-couples-meet/) that the majority of traditional couples meet online.
 And without any doubt, we can say that the coronavirus pandemic, and especially its first wave in 2020, had a very strong impact on the further development of this tendency.
 People are accustomed to doing practically everything online and looking for a new love is one of those tasks that can be performed without the necessity to leave your home.